Pedro Rodríguez (racing driver): Career

 For 1964, he again won the Daytona Continental, as well as the sports car Canadian Grand Prix, was second at the Paris 1000 km, and third in the Bahamas Tourist Trophy.
 In single-seater racing, he recorded a sixth in the Ferrari 156 at Mexico.

 In 1965, his Lotus 33-Climax was fourth at the Daily Express Silverstone Trophy, fifth at the U.S. Grand Prix and seventh in the Mexican Grand Prix in a Ferrari.
-He won the Rheims 12-Hours in a Ferrari 365 P2 he shared with Jean Guichet, and scored a third at the Canadian Sports Car Grand Prix.
+He won the Reims 12-Hours in a Ferrari 365 P2 he shared with Jean Guichet, and scored a third at the Canadian Sports Car Grand Prix.

 He drove again for Lotus in four events in 1966, retiring on every occasion.
 He also deputised for Jim Clark in the Formula Two event at Rouen.

-At the start of the 1967 season, Rodríguez won in only his ninth Grand Prix, at Kyalami.
+At the start of the 1967 season, Rodríguez won for the first time in only his ninth Grand Prix, at Kyalami.
+This was the first ever Grand Prix win for a Mexican driver.
 Cooper manager Roy Salvadori allowed Rodríguez to drive the practice car, over the objections of teammate Jochen Rindt, who had demanded Rodríguez's car, with strong support from Rindt's close friend Jackie Stewart.
 Rodríguez's smooth, consistent driving earned him victory after Denny Hulme had had a lengthy pit stop and local privateer John Love's Tasman Cooper needed a late fuel stop.
 Rindt, by contrast, retired the other Cooper-Maserati after 38 laps.
 Rodríguez drove a controlled season in 1967 as No. 2 to Rindt.
 Though usually slower than his teammate, he built up experience in the older and heavier T81, while Rindt was given the improved T81B and later the brand new T86.
-A mid-season accident in a Protos-Ford, at the Formula Two event at Enna, sidelined him for three Grands Prix.
+A mid-season accident in a Protos-Ford, at the Formula Two event at Enna, sidelined him for three Grand Prix.
 Rodríguez was only marginally slower than Rindt in the Dutch Grand Prix, also the only other race in the season where the Coopers were competitive.

-His performance at Zandvoort earned Rodríguez a better drive with, BRM in 1968.
+His performance at Zandvoort earned Rodríguez a better drive with BRM in 1968.
 Rodríguez proved himself excellent in the wet at Zandvoort and Rouen where he got his only fastest lap in F1 during the French GP.
-Lack of power meant he had to settle for second behind Bruce McLaren in Belgian GP at Spa.
+Lack of power meant he had to settle for second behind Bruce McLaren during the Belgian GP at Francorchamps.